bouquet1/python-p3-CLI-project/README.md

 ## Improvements / Roadmap

-Start the db again with a better ERD to build relationships between a Mattress, Sale, Salesperson, and Customer.
+Delete the old database and create a new database with a better ERD to build relationships between a Mattress, Sale, Salesperson, and Customer.

 My schema plan: